HiKapok/RON_Tensorflow/README.md

 ##  ##
 update:

-- Add SSD preprocesing method using Tensorflow ops
+- Add SSD preprocesing method using Tensorflow ops [zero ground truth fixed]
 - Modify details of the network to match the original Caffe code
 - Add NMS using Tensorflow ops to support two mode
 - Fix most part of the matching strategy between ground truth and anchors